 PROBLEM-SOLVING

-Problem-Solving skills, creativity, and innovation go hand in hand.
-The ability to face challenges calmly by thinking through a problem, brainstorming solutions, and trying them is a skill any employer will value.
+Problem-solving skills, creativity, and innovation go hand in hand.
+Any employer will value the ability to face challenges calmly by thinking through problems, brainstorming solutions, and trying them.
 Using a framework at home, such as the S.T.E.P. method, can help reinforce these critical skills.

-This process starts by having your child Say what the problem is, then helping your child to Think of solutions, Explore what the consequences or outcomes might be of each solution brainstormed, and lastly, letting your child Pick the best solution, based on your family's values.
-When children learn early in life how to solve problems, they are more likely to devise new ways of thinking and doing things that add value to the work environment.
+This process starts by having your child Say what the problem is, then helping your child Think of solutions, Explore what the consequences or outcomes might be of each solution brainstormed, and lastly, letting your child Pick the best solution based on your family's values.
+When children learn how to solve problems early in life, they are more likely to devise new ways of thinking and doing things that add value to the work environment.

 EMPATHY